ag999/brace-expander/README.md

 # Parenthesis Expander

 **This is a parenthesis expander.
-You can either call it with an argument or just call it and it will ask for the input string.
+You can either call it with an argument string or just call it and it will ask for the input string.
 It will return an array.**

 ### Example
 * **Input:** foo-(a,b)-(1,2,5).(txt,jpg)